Your basket is currently empty!

 It is well known as a food flavouring and for its distinct rich yellow colour.
 What is less well known is that it makes an excellent, subtle and uniquely flavoured infusion, used by Alexander the Great.
 Only very few threads are needed per cup.
 We suggest you try three or four.
 Saffron is also noted to have various health benefits.
 Its inviting aroma is followed by a deep honey flavour with a floral quality but without sweetness.
 For cooking use no more than ten threads.
 Add boiling water and leave for several minutes.
 The threads can be removed if you wish but they can add a distinctive touch to dishes such as rice and an attractive variation to the colour.
 Alternatively, you can use hot milk or wine for the infusion to be used in dishes.
 Surplus liquid can be kept in the fridge for a few days.

 The best quality saffron is extracted from the Negin Sargol, the tip of the stigmas.
 This has the most intense flavour, colour and deepest aroma.
 It is this saffron that we stock.
-Our Saffron is from Iran and it is Persian saffron that has the greatest reputation.
-Today it is also grown widely in southern Europe and the Middle-East as well as Kashmir.
+Today Saffron is grown widely in southern Europe and the Middle-East as well as Kashmir.
 In the 16th century it was widely cultivated in East Anglia, giving rise to the name of the town Saffron Walden which had previously been known as Chipping Walden.
 Some is now grown in Norfolk.

 Saffron is rich in antioxidants which are effective at combating cancers, stress and infection.
 Active compounds in saffron are noted for their traditional pharmaceutical qualities as an antiseptic, anti-depressant, digestive and anti-convulsant.
 It is a good source of minerals including copper, potassium, calcium, manganese, iron, selenium, zinc and magnesium.
 Potassium helps control heart rate and blood pressure.
 Iron is essential for the production of red blood cells.
 Extracts of saffron are used in the pharmaceutical industry for the preparation of medicines.